 - Using a very sharp knife, remove all the visible fat (or as much as you would like) from the outside of the brisket and using a very sharp knife or an electric knife, slice into pieces 1/4 – 1/3 inch thick, across the grain.
 This is very important.
 Cutting across the grain makes it fall-apart tender.
 Cutting with the grain makes beef jerky.

-- Return brisket to (clean, washed) roasting pan and cover with the onions.
+- Return sliced brisket to the (clean, washed roasting pan and cover with the onions.

 - Remove all the solidified fat from the top of the drippings and discard or save for other uses.
 Pour some drippings over the onions to keep the brisket moist.
 Cover and place in a 350° oven for about an hour to reheat.